mattallen-it/mrtg-az900-the-bridge/labs/lab-01-azure-environment-and-cost-protection/README.md

 ![Resource group tags](screenshots/15-resource-group-tags.png)

-**Screenshot evidence:** The resource group was configured with the complete MRTG tag set before deployment.
+**Validation:** The resource group was configured with the complete MRTG tag set before deployment.

 ---